SC leaders balance storm, COVID-19 even as officials report on 6th child with MIS-C

 Greenville County led the state with 156 new cases reported Friday, DHEC said.
 Richland followed with 125, Beaufort had 105, Charleston had 83 and Horry had 82.

-DHEC said the newest MIS-C case was of a patient between 10 and 17 years old from the Upstate.
+DHEC said the newest MIS-C case was in a patient between 10 and 17 years old from the Upstate.
 There are now six MIS-C cases in South Carolina.

 What's happening in the tri-county region?